Tournament Guidelines and Rules

 Have fun!
 Enjoy the journey - you have a lot of chess ahead of you!

-If, for any reason, your registered child cannot attend the tournament contact the Scholastic Coordinator, Michael McCreary, at email@example.com or, if on the day of the tournament, call 805-441-7210.
+If, for any reason, your registered child cannot attend the tournament contact the Scholastic Coordinator, Michael McCreary, at firstname.lastname@example.org or, if on the day of the tournament, call or text 805-441-7210.

 Arrive to the tournament early and confirm your child is registered and in the correct section.